 Weekdays (Monday to Friday)

-Weekdays typically see elevated trading activity.
-Institutions and professional traders are present.
-Monday often reflects weekend headlines.
-Tuesday through Thursday tend to be the most balanced and liquid, while Friday can turn volatile as positions are closed before the weekend.
-Many seasoned traders favor Tuesday to Thursday.
+Weekdays generally show higher trading activity.
+Institutions and professional traders are typically more active, and Monday may reflect the impact of weekend developments and headlines.
+From Tuesday through Thursday, conditions are often more balanced and liquid, while Friday can become more volatile as market participants adjust positions ahead of the weekend.
+Many traders focus on Tuesday to Thursday for more stable execution.

 Weekends (Saturday and Sunday)